The cost of airplane acquisition and flying can be reduced by 50%-75% through shared ownership.

 “Define your partner qualifications as well as you define your aircraft needs because both will have a significant impact on the pleasure and usefulness of your co-ownership experience.”

-“A good co-ownership actually adds value over and above just spreading the costs.”
+“A good co-ownership actually adds value above and beyond just spreading the costs.”

 “Over the past 19-years, I’ve been in three aircraft co-ownerships and each one has provided a better level of aircraft, in terms of cost and capability, than I could justify on my own.